 I’ve plotted the results for a single realization of a Poisson point process.
 I’ve also plotted the indices of the points.
 Recall that the indexing in Python and MATLAB start respectively at zero and one.

 I took the animation of evolving Voronoi cells, which appears in the introduction, from Wikipedia.
 The creator generated it in MATLAB and also posted the code online.
 The code is long, and I wouldn’t even dare to try to reproduce it, but I am glad someone else wrote it.

 Such animations exist also for other metrics.
-For example, the Manhattan metric (or taxi cab or city block metric) gives the following animations, where the growing disks have been replaced with squares.
+For example, the Manhattan metric (or taxi cab or city block metric) gives the animation below, where the growing disks have been replaced with squares.

 This Wikipedia user page has animations under other metrics on Euclidean space.

 This post also features animations of Voronoi tessellations when the points move.

 There is a lot of literature on Voronoi or Dirichlet tessellations, particularly when the seeds of the cells form a Poisson point process.
 The references in the articles on Wikipedia and MathWorld are good starting points.